Configure time synchronization with an external NTP server

 <name>

-— the name of the utility to be deleted (ntp
+as the name of the utility to be removed (ntp

 orsystemd-timesyncd